 What do you get when you cross one of Australia’s best surfing towns with a slow-living and sustainable mindset?
 Sustainable surfwear of course.
 Salt Gypsy makes women’s surfwear from 100% regenerated nylon yarn called ECONYL® which is a long-lasting, durable recycled nylon lycra that is responsibly manufactured here in Australia.
 All of its practical pieces are ethically made on the Gold Coast.

 Got buns, hon?
-Then LE BUNS have you covered.
-Its swim collection is produced with the use of reconstructed recycled fibres such as discarded fishing nets, saving them from otherwise polluting oceans and endangering wildlife.
+Then Le Buns has you covered.
+The brand’s swim collection is produced with the use of reconstructed recycled fibres such as discarded fishing nets, saving them from otherwise polluting oceans and endangering wildlife.
 So you can have a little happy dance while you’re swimming in the ocean knowing you’ve saved a few animals with your swimmers.
 Le Buns says it has complete transparency in its supply chain and the team visits factories often to ensure compliancy with safe working conditions and fair pay.

 Made with sun protection in mind, Bombshell Bay makes rashies in short and long sleeves as well as your classic swimwear in one- and two-piece styles.
 The patterns are a range of glorious greenery but the best part about them is the lycra they’re made from – it’s all recycled plastic!
 Design your own swimwear or pick and mix your pair on the site.

 Print-centric Tassie-based brand Seagrass Designs has added Aussie made swimwear to its range, just in time for summer.
 The swim range follows suit with the brand’s approach to fun, flora and fauna inspired patterns in bright colour ways.
 The range include bikini tops, tankinis, bottoms and board shorts.
 All garments are designed and made in Tasmania, and fabrics are printed in Queensland using recycled polyester.